Who I am

 Who I share your data with

-I don’t share your data with anyone unless for legal or security purposes.
+I don’t share your data with any third party marketers.
+I may share your data for legal or security purposes.

 What rights you have over your data